Zshoham/Scobo-Engine/doc/Documentation.md

   Changes the path to the log file, this change only applies to the current run of the engine, and will not persist unless the `updateConfig()` method is called.
 * `public void setUseStemmer(boolean useStemmer)` :
   Changes weather or not the engine will use a stemmer, this change only applies to the current run of the engine, and will not persist unless the `updateConfig()` method is called.
+* `public void setUseSemantic(boolean useSemantic)`  :
+  Changes weather or not the engine will use the semantic analysis, this change only applies to the current run of the engine, and will not persist unless the `updateConfig()` method is called.
 * The following methods are getters for all the configurations :
   * `public String getCorpusPath()`
   * `public String getIndexPath()`